 If you don’t own a car, consider renting via Discover Cars, which lets you compare offers from all major rental companies.
 And meanwhile, this is part three of our road trips in France series.
 Don’t miss our recommendations for authentic Normandy and our guide for a great road trip in Provence.

 If you drive from Paris, Les Sources de Cheverny can be an excellent first stop.
 Les Sources is a rural estate surrounded by forests and fields, perfectly positioned as a tranquil place to relax and unwind after sightseeing.
 The hotel experience centers around excellent food, wine, and wellness, with a spa in the large manor house.
 The property offers luxury chalets (one of which we stayed in), constructed as modern luxury abodes — in contrast to the traditional castle rooms in the manor.
+Recommended length of stay: 2 to 3 nights.

 What to see in the area: the nearby Château de Cheverny, Château de Chambord, Blois and Château Royal de Blois, Fougères-sur-Bièvre Castle.
 Scroll down for more details about these sites.